 I firmly believe that if you are training someone, you should provide them with nutrition advice too.

-If you are PT looking to expand your skillset, becoming a nutrition coach makes perfect sense.
+If you are PT looking to expand your skill set, becoming a nutrition coach makes perfect sense.

 Nutrition coach statistics

-You want numbers?
+Do you want numbers?